hei-synd-autb/autb-docs/AutB_MOD_05_Robust_Programming_With_State_Machine/README.md

 // Declaration
     eEnableInOperation  :   E_EnableInOperation;

-// Use, not that ordre is not important
+// Use: note that order is not important
 CASE eEnableInOperation OF
     E_EnableInOperation.STATE_ERROR :
         ;
     E_EnableInOperation.STATE_IDLE  :
         ;